 According to the FTC complaint detailing the charges, Bigsmart marketed Internet theme "malls" that it claimed would enable investors to earn substantial income from commissions on products purchased through the Internet.
 The malls were a collection of links to retail sites maintained by independent third-party merchants, such as MarthaStewart.com, and to a "Superstore" maintained by Bigsmart, itself.
 Traffic was directed to the malls through the personalized Bigsmart "welcome pages" that members bought access to for a $10 application fee and a $99.95 "hosting" fee.
-Although Bigsmart claimed that members would make substantial amounts of money, the scheme was structured in such way that to realize continued financial gains, would depend on ". . . the continued, successive recruitment of other participants," not on retail sales of products and services to the public.
+Although Bigsmart claimed that members would make substantial amounts of money, the scheme was structured in such a way that realizing continued financial gains would depend on ". . . the continued, successive recruitment of other participants," not on retail sales of products and services to the public.
 The FTC charged that the claims that consumers who invested in Bigsmart would make substantial income were false; that promotional materials that made the false and misleading claims provided the means and instrumentalities for others to deceive consumers; and that Bigsmart was actually a pyramid scheme.
-All three were violations of the FTC Act.
+Each of these practices were violations of the FTC Act.

-Consumers who believe they may qualify to receive consumer redress should call 202-326-3294.
+Consumers who participated in Bigsmart and believe they may qualify to receive consumer redress should call 202-326-3294.

-This case was brought with the invaluable assistance of the Offices of the Attorney General of Texas and the Wisconsin.
-Department of Agriculture, Trade, & Consumer Protection, Division of Trade & Consumer Protection.
-It was filed in U.S. District Court for the District of Arizona, March 12, 2001.
+The Commission vote to approve the settlements was 5-0.
+The orders were filed in U.S. District Court for the District of Arizona.
+This case was brought with the invaluable assistance of the Offices of the Attorney General of Texas and the Wisconsin Department of Agriculture, Trade, & Consumer Protection, Division of Trade & Consumer Protection.

 NOTE: A Stipulated Final Judgment and Order is for settlement purposes only and does not constitute an admission by the defendant of a law violation.
 Consent judgments have the force of law when signed by the judge.